sepcnt/katex-rs/README.md

 ### Const Data Extraction

 The `./data` directory contains the JSON files extracted with scripts from the original KaTeX repository.
-Those files are tracked with Git LFS.
 They are kept here to simplify crate compilation.
 You can regenerate them with the scripts in `./utils` if needed.

 ```bash
 node utils/extract_font_metric.cjs